 To a large bowl add the pasta and ¾ cup of the reserved pesto.
 Stir to evenly coat all the pasta with the pesto.

-Add the grape tomatoes, fresh mozzarella pearls, baby spinach and ¼ cup grated parmesan cheese.
+Add the grape tomatoes, fresh mozzarella pearls, baby spinach and ¼ cup freshly grated parmesan cheese.
 Stir to combine all the ingredients.
 You can stir in the additional ¼ cup reserved pesto if desired at this time or save it for another use.

 Transfer to a serving bowl and garnish with a sprig of fresh basil leaves if desired before serving.